-Also, different options are possible, but generic is the rightest option to use on such things.
+Also, different options are possible, but generic is the rightest option to use for such things.

 If your vocal is somehow still not in the same pitch.
 You might want to time stretch it additionally in the playlist or with the TIME option you see in this picture Yellow:

-Tip: You might want to set right feature in the playlist to stretch your vocal or make the vocal has a higher length: Push the STRETCH button to on like a button, just little different as in next picture; To make able to stretch for it to make the pitch higher or lower of the vocal, like time extending the vocal:
+Tip: You might want to set the right feature in the playlist to stretch your vocal or make the vocal a higher length: Push the STRETCH button to on like a button, just a little different as in the next picture; To make able to stretch for it to make the pitch higher or lower of the vocal, like time extending the vocal:

 Tip: You can also chop up your vocals, and that STRETCH button can come in handy when removing breaths in any vocal.
 Remember tho you can use undo in FL 12 and not in FL 11 as good as it would be on this.

-How to do beat-stretching is on follow up Tutorial here:
+How to do beat-stretching is on the follow-up Tutorial here: